Connect with others who understand.

 Researchers have looked into whether having diabetes raises the risk of AMD.
 Some studies have found that diabetes is linked with AMD.
 Abnormal cholesterol levels and hyperglycemia in diabetes can lead to inflammation, which plays a role in AMD.

-A meta-analysis of 27 study populations from 24 original studies, which totaled more than 1 million participants, found that diabetes is a risk factor for developing AMD.
+A meta-analysis of 27 study populations from 24 original studies, which totaled more than 1 million participants, found that diabetes is a risk factor for developing AMD, particularly late AMD, which includes wet AMD and geographic atrophy.
 For example, a study from South Korea included 88 people with early AMD and 315 with diabetes.
 The authors found that people with diabetes were more likely to have AMD compared to those without the eye disease.

-Other studies led to different findings.
+Other studies have led to different findings about diabetes and AMD.
 Researchers in China found that diabetes wasn’t a risk factor for AMD.
 However, the authors did conclude that diabetic retinopathy, a diabetes complication that can lead to vision loss, is a risk factor for dry AMD.
 They urged controlling diabetes to help reduce the prevalence (commonness) of AMD.

 How Is Diabetes Treated?